jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 PIC32MZ Embedded Graphics with External DRAM (DA) Starter Kit (Crypto), Microchip part no. DM320008-C.

+The Ethernet module is the same across the PIC32 range and this driver has been verified to work on PIC32MX795F512L, PIC32MZ2048ECM144, PIC32MZ2048EFM144 and PIC32MZ2064DAB288.
+The supported Ethernet PHYs include DP83848, LAN8740A and LAN9303.

 [**Note**: the source code should compile and run on the non-crypto variants of the PIC32MZ Starter Kits but project settings will need to be changed.]

 [**Note**: the replacement for DM320004, Microchip part no. DM320004-2, has minimal changes to the circuits but does use a different PHY from the original.]